Authentic Ethiopian eats w/ standout Doro wat & kitfo. Veggie platters too!

-"The Doro Wat (Ethiopian chicken stew) and Kitfo (Ethiopian steak tartare) are highly recommended, with the vegetarian platter for two also being a popular choice."
+"The Doro wat (Ethiopian chicken stew) and the kitfo (Ethiopian steak tartare) are highly recommended dishes.
+The vegetarian platter for two is also a popular and tasty choice."

 Important Note